Get Tech Tips

 - Make sure the evaporator, blower wheel, and drain pan are kept clean.

-- Research quality IAQ products; recommend them based on your customer's needs and desires.
+- Research quality IAQ products; recommend them based on your customers' needs and desires.

-The most dangerous stuff in the air are chemicals, tiny particles, and live organisms caused by moisture issues.
+The most dangerous things in the air are chemicals, tiny particles, and live organisms caused by moisture issues.
 Knowing this will make you a better tech and more capable of advising your customers well.

 —Bryan

 P.S. – Neil Comparetto wrote an article about particulate matter, ventilation, and IAQ monitoring that might interest you.
 You can check it out HERE.
+We also have a 3D animation about IAQ basics that includes information about PM2.5, PM10, VOCs, and other IAQ concerns.

 Comments